 Legally speaking, probate is nothing more than the act or process of proving a will.
 Of course, the reality is more complicated than that and involves a court, a judge, and lawyers.
 There are three different types of probate in Wyoming, including:

 - Informal Probate: Most of the state’s probate proceedings fall into this category.
 Estates that do not have any disputes among heirs or creditors can typically be resolved this way.

-- Unsupervised Formal Probate: This court proceeding requires a judge to approve some of the executor’s actions, such as sale of real property, asset distribution or settling attorney’s fees.
+- Unsupervised Formal Probate: This court proceeding requires a judge to approve some of the executor’s actions, such as the sale of real property, asset distribution or settling attorney’s fees.
 This process is needed when there are disagreements among relevant parties.

 - Supervised Formal Probate: In more complicated – or hotly contested – estates, supervised formal probate is required.
 This simply means that the court must oversee and authorize every step of the probate process.